Lateral rectus muscle

 The lateral rectus muscle is a muscle on the lateral side of the eye in the orbit.
 It is one of six extraocular muscles that control the movements of the eye.
 The lateral rectus muscle is responsible for lateral movement of the eyeball, specifically abduction.
 Abduction describes the movement of the eye away from the midline (i.a. nose), allowing the eyeball to move horizontally in the lateral direction, bringing the pupil away from the midline of the body.

 Structure

 The lateral rectus muscle originates at the lateral part of the common tendinous ring, also known as the annular tendon.
 The common tendinous ring is a tendinous ring that surrounds the optic nerve and serves as the origin for five of the seven extraocular muscles, excluding the inferior oblique muscle.

 The lateral rectus muscle inserts into the temporal side of the eyeball.
-This insertion is around 7 mm from the corneal limbus.
+This insertion is 6.9 mm from the corneal limbus.
 It has a width of around 10 mm.